IliasMariosG/CV/README.md

 - Grade: 7.43 / 10 - Upper 2nd
 - Emphasis: Atmospheric Pollution - Renewable Energy Sources
 - Thesis: “*Penetration of Renewable Energy Sources in EU-27 Member States’ Balances*”

-## Coding Projects

-**“OilWellsEarthquakes” (Personal project)**
-- A mobile application to assess the correlation between the presence of oil wells and earthquakes in Oklahoma State, US.
-The project is under development.
-Last issue solved: Rendering multiple markers on the map.
-- Data source: Kaggle, Frameworks: Expo CLI, React Native ([github repo](https://github.com/IliasMariosG/OilWellsEarthquakes))

-**“SimpleAssetTracker” (Web app - Group project - Django, React)**
-- An open-source asset management tool with smaller start-ups in mind.
-The project is under development. ([github repo](https://github.com/makersacademy/simpleassettracker))

-**“Acebook Derailed” (Web app - Ruby on Rails)**
-- Solved a persistent continuous integration problem by selecting and utilising the best available tool (code climate), thus enabling the team to meet the requirements / Encouraged everyone in the team to be better aligned with the user stories and  prioritise efforts, and as a result delivered more than the MVP on time ([github repo](https://github.com/IliasMariosG/acebook-derailed))

-**“Seasonal Regional” (Final project)**
-- Led the design of a back-end database in NoSQL (Firebase).
-Successfully researched for a viable combination of data sources and APIs appropriate for a product-based web application that allows users to make informed decisions about foods based on their environmental impact. ([github repo](https://github.com/IliasMariosG/seasonal-and-regional))

 ## Experience